What 2021's recent elections tell us about voting in 2022 and beyond

 More than 11% of voters left the no-excuse question blank, according to the most recent returns from the State Board of Elections.

-To Amber McReynolds, a former local election official who started the National Vote at Home Institute, the lesson was of 2021 is that thanks to the rhetoric and disinformation around voting, nothing can be taken for granted, even in a state dominated by Democrats.
+To Amber McReynolds, a former local election official and the founding CEO of the National Vote at Home Institute, one lesson of 2021 is that thanks to the rhetoric and disinformation around voting, nothing can be taken for granted, even in a state dominated by Democrats.

 "When you don't educate the public on what they're voting for, it's a good way to quickly lose on anything," said McReynolds.